MLH/Hack-the-Stack/README.md

 Additional rules can be found below in the Designated Route section.

 ### Overview:
-Stack Overflow is partnering with Major League Hacking as part of Global Hack Week October!
+Stack Overflow is partnering with Major League Hacking as part of Global Hack Week!

 Throughout this week, we will be challenging you to Hack the Stack!

 Like many large internet properties, Stack Overflow regularly deals with DDOS attacks that try to take down our